lanemk/sparql-queries/README.md

 # sparql-queries
 NOTES
-- Look for comments for endpoints (URLs) to run SPARQL scripts.
+- Script comments often will indicate URL endpoints to run SPARQL queries.
 Endpoints may not always be available or rigged for processing public queries.
+Every attempt is made to locate a suitable endpoint so results can be observed.